tonymm81/table_project/README.md

 - This is beta version still but put the program to autostart.
 And also make exit and shutdown function that it really shutdowns the device. (fixed: shutdown code added)

+-bug: i have to add bloadlinks own plug devtype on my json library from devices.

+-report: Canvas is that what bind scrollbar location.
+Defining the canvas size is not so easy. i tried to change the button size but other buttos overscale so there is some trick. but scrollbar is now much better than earlier.
+Now its same high than canvas has.

+report : os based ip address search program works fine on rasbian. no mo wrong ip error crashes.